simply-pleb/SP-SDC/readme.md

-# Self driving cars in Carla Simulator
+# Self-driving cars in Carla Simulator

 wip

+Modular pipeline compared to end-to-end approach for self-driving cars using Carla simulator

 ## Control